tombola/taskplanner_django/docs/implementation.md

   3. Form description from TaskGroupCreationForm
   - All separated by double newline, all support token substitution
 - Applies token substitution to both title and description
+- Adds `project_id` to task if `todoist_project_id` is specified in settings
 - Iterates through template's tasks and creates them as subtasks of the parent task
 - Accepts `site` parameter to access settings
 - Accepts `form_description` parameter from the creation form
 - Accepts `debug` parameter to control behavior
-- Prints debug header/footer when in debug mode (includes description in output)
+- Prints debug header/footer when in debug mode (includes description and project_id in output)

 **create_task_recursive**
 - Recursively creates tasks and subtasks